Nice path through trees

 About the current plans for the Alewife Brook Area

 The plan, as presented, calls for public access, flooding mitigation, habitat restoration and protection, in balance.
 The regional path connections take center stage, as the thread that holds the rest of the plan together, and the reason people outside the immediate area will care about (and fund) the effort.
-You can view the details at bioengineering.com.
-We have also copied the most relevant maps from the November 20th 2002, July 9, 2002 and March 26, 2002 meetings.

 Please note: The MDC owns the river, but can't directly control what gets put into it.
 Separate and intense debate continues over issues of upstream land use, flooding and sewage.
 The MDC only owns the river, not the pipes that feed into it.
 Please contact the MWRA (Massachusetts Water Resources Agency) and FEMA (Federal Emergency Management Agency) for more information on the flooding situation, as it affects homes built in the floodplain.
 Stone marker reading: Alewife ran so thick during the spring season spawn you could walk across the river on their backs